humberto-ortiz/pelican-test/content/pages/teaching/compilers.md

 by Andrew Appel.

 Students with no functional programming experience will probably need an additional text on Standard ML.
-You can start with this
-<a href="http://homepages.inf.ed.ac.uk/stg/NOTES/">online tutorial</a>.
-If you need more help, I can suggest the free
-textbook by Andrew Harper of CMU
+I can suggest the free textbook by Andrew Harper of CMU
 <a href="http://www.cs.cmu.edu/~rwh/smlbook/">Introduction to Standard ML</a>,
 or the books
 <a href="http://www.cl.cam.ac.uk/~lp15/MLbook/">ML for the Working Programmer</a> or